The Color of Silence

 The Color of Silence is the fifth studio album by American singer Tiffany, released on November 7, 2000.
 It marked a comeback for the artist, serving as her first studio album in seven years and her first U.S. release in a decade.
-The album followed Tiffany’s return to California after several years living in Nashville, Tennessee, where she worked to develop her songwriting and explored a potential shift toward country music.
+The album followed Tiffany's return to California after several years living in Nashville, Tennessee, where she worked to develop her songwriting and explored a potential shift toward country music.
 The track "Open My Eyes" was later featured in the film BearCity (2010).

 Background

 After the success of her first two albums, Tiffany and Hold an Old Friend's Hand, Tiffany shifted her musical direction from teen pop toward R&B and new jack swing for her third album, New Inside.
 Growing frustration with the music industry led her to adopt a more mature, sexier image as she attempted to gain greater creative control.
 New Inside was released on September 25, 1990, by MCA Records.
 It received mixed reviews; critics described the production as overly polished and felt Tiffany was unconvincing as an R&B vocalist.
 Commercially, the album failed to chart in the United States and produced no singles that entered the Billboard charts, though it achieved moderate success in Japan.
 Her fourth album, Dreams Never Die, marked a return to pop music, but it was released exclusively in Asia on November 21, 1993.

 Struggling with alcohol and drug problems, Tiffany was persuaded by her longtime bodyguard, Frank D'Amato, to reassess her life and career.
 Exhausted by her residency at the Las Vegas Hilton and recognizing that the industry had moved on, she chose to take a hiatus to focus on family and personal recovery.
 In 1995, she moved to Nashville to work on songwriting while attempting a comeback as a country music artist.
 There, she collaborated with industry professionals who recognized her potential.
 Although she began recording demos for country material, she eventually concluded that she “isn't a country kind of girl.”
 She also admitted she had long been “shy as a writer” and unsure of how to translate her ideas into lyrics.
-After several years in Nashville, she moved back to California to begin work on her fifth album, which afforded her the greatest creative control of her career.
+After several years in Nashville, she moved back to California to begin work on her fifth album, which afforded her the biggest creative control of her career.